venkataravuri/ai-ml-notes/docs/ml/ml-concepts.md

 |Map each categorical feature value to an integer number starting from 0 to cardinality-1, where cardinality is the count of the feature’s distinct values.|Map each category to a new feature vector that contains 1 and 0 denoting the presence of the feature or not.
 The number of new feature vectors depends on the categories which we want to keep.|Labels are given on the bases of the mean.
 Highest the mean, highest the label<br/>Ordering the labels according to the target variable.<br/>Replace the labels by the joint probability.|Replace the categories with there count.<br/>It is used when are lots of categories of a variable.<br/>It does not create a new feature.<br/>Disadvantage: If the same labels have the same count then replaced by the same count and we will lose some valuable information.|
 |<img src="https://miro.medium.com/v2/resize:fit:550/format:webp/1*UhTyTyIIOaos5jVlbeQllw.png" height="100%" width="100%" />|||

+### Binning or Discretization

+Binning or Discretization is the process of transforming continuous numerical variables into discrete categorical ‘bins’ for grouped analysis.

+In a marketing dataset, the age of customers can be discretized into bins (like 18-25, 26-35, etc.) to create age groups, which can be more meaningful for analysis.

+### Date and Time Features
+Extracting features from date and time such as day of the week, month, quarter, year, etc

+### Feature Interaction
+Creating new features by combining two or more features

+ In a credit scoring model, interaction between features like income and loan amount can be important.
+If the loan amount is small compared to the income, the likelihood of loan repayment might be higher.

+### Feature Scaling

+This method is used to standardize the range of independent variables or features of data.

+### Feature Transformation

+This includes methods like logarithmic transformation, square root transformation, etc., to transform the feature to fit non-linear relationships.

+### Text Data Preprocessing

+This involves cleaning and converting text data into a format that can be used by machine learning algorithms.

+In a sentiment analysis task, raw text reviews can be preprocessed by techniques like tokenization, stopword removal, and stemming to prepare the data for a machine learning model.

 ### Optimization Methods